 How to Perform a Hand Hygiene Audit

-The World Health Organization (WHO) recommends these key steps to follow when performing a hand hygiene audit of health care workers:
+Based on the World Health Organization (WHO) hand hygiene guidelines for 2019, the WHO recommends these key steps to follow when performing a hand hygiene audit of healthcare workers:

 1. Communicate with the facility